VWS-Python/vws-python/CONTRIBUTING.rst

 After deleting a target, for up to approximately 30 seconds, matching it with a query returns a 500 response.

 A target with the name ``\uffff`` gets stuck in processing.

+The documentation page `How To Perform an Image Recognition Query <https://library.vuforia.com/articles/Solution/How-To-Perform-an-Image-Recognition-Query>`__ states that "The API accepts requests with unknown data fields, and ignore the unknown fields.".
+This is not the case.

 Performing a release
 --------------------